yamiou/astra/samples-aux/README.txt

 OS X:
 =======

-Make sure you have already run the commands above to install sample prerequisites.
-You will also need to install CMake 3.2+ with this command:
+The sample build system uses CMake 3.2+.
+The easiest way to get CMake if you don't have it is through homebrew (http://brew.sh/) Once you have homebrew, you can install CMake 3.2+ with this command:
 $ brew install cmake

 Then, in the terminal, change directories to the Astra SDK samples/ directory, then: